craftcms/docs/docs/4.x/extend/updating-plugins.md

 - returning relevant HTTP status codes
 - returning an accompanying message in the JSON response or flash
 - returning relevant model data in the JSON response or route params
-- honoring a provided and posted redirect
+- honoring a redirect provided via argument or request param
 - including `'success' => true` and `'success' => false`

 Using these new methods, most controller action methods can be shortened: